Coventry Peace Orchard – Small Good Stuff grant winner

 Lots of people have visited the Orchard during lockdown as part of allowed daily exercise.
 We wanted to build on this as many of the normal activities that happen and groups getting together were no longer able to.
 We were aware that many of us have been self-isolating and aren’t able to visit the Orchard so we were looking for ways to extend opportunities to bring the Orchard to people in their own homes.

-We contacted Community Catalysts after seeing the Valuable and Vulnerable campaign.
-After talking through our ideas, we decided we wanted to start with running a writing for wellbeing workshop that focussed on people’s responses to the Orchard…and gave them a chance to explore their value and vulnerability.
+We contacted Community Catalysts and after talking through our ideas, we decided we wanted to start with running a writing for wellbeing workshop that focussed on people’s responses to the Orchard…and gave them a chance to explore their value and vulnerability.

 We also joined Small Good Stuff and were very pleased to be successful with an application for a grant to offer something new to local people during the current lockdown we were in.
 We found a local organisation Writing for Wellbeing – Creative ways to harness your potential (themoonlab.net) to develop and facilitate the workshop for us which is aimed at people who have been isolating for many different reasons.